marksherriff/uvacs-advising/ai-concentration.md

 # Artificial Intelligence Concentration

-The Department of Computer Science offers an Artificial Intelligence Concentration - a curated sequence of courses designed for students who want to take a focused area of study in AI.
-The AI Concentration is available to BSCS and BACS majors only.
-More information is found [on this page](https://engineering.virginia.edu/department/computer-science/cs-undergraduate-artificial-intelligence-focal-path).

-A concentration is a selection of courses that a student can take to demonstrate they have fulfilled a set of courses the department has defined for that area of focus in computing.
+The College of Arts and Sciences (A&S) and the School of Engineering and Applied Science (SEAS) now offer concentrations in Artificial Intelligence (AI) under the BA and BS in Computer Science degree programs, effective Fall 2026.
+Both concentrations are designed to provide a rigorous foundation in modern AI and machine learning, in response to well-documented academic trends and workforce needs.

+The AI concentration in each major is focused around two foundation courses and two elective courses, each requiring 12 credits total:

+* 6 credits of foundation coursework (2 courses) in Artificial Intelligence and Machine Learning.
+* 6 credits of elective coursework (2 courses) chosen from curated lists for each concentration.

 Concentrations will appear on a student's transcript, but not on their diploma.
 Courses that count for the concentration can also count for any other major or minor requirement.
+More information is found [on the department's info page](https://engineering.virginia.edu/department/computer-science/cs-undergraduate-artificial-intelligence-focal-path).

 ## Declaring the AI Concentration

-Students should reach out to their respective registrar for information on how to declare the concentration *after* they have fully declared either the BACS or BSCS major.
+- BSCS Majors: Submit a change of major form to the SEAS office to add the concentration.
+- BACS Majors: Choose the concentration via AirTable (when available - coming soon).

-## Course Requirements for BSCS Majors
+## BSCS AI Concentration

+### Learning Outcomes

+- Master foundational AI/ML methods and theory.
+- Implement and evaluate models using modern software tools and best practices.
+- Assess applications and societal implications of AI in engineering contexts.
+- Communicate findings to technical and non‑technical audiences.

 For the concentration in Artificial Intelligence, students are required to complete **four courses (12 credits)** as described below.